obokhove/FDnumerics2024/FV/readme.md

 ## Finite-volume or discontinuous Galerkin leading-order or Godunov method

-OB 29-11-2024: full Firedrake code "SWE_DG0.py" added but it needs modifying to (eta,u)^T
+OB 29-11-2024: full Firedrake code of lienar shallow-water system for all fluxes, Riemann and standing waves problem, "SWE_DG0.py" added, but it needs modifying to (eta,u)^T

 Firedrake (installation and examples) https://www.firedrakeproject.org/documentation.html